lanl-ansi/PowerModelsGMD.jl/README.md

 PowerModelsGMD.jl (abbr.
 PMsGMD) is an open-source framework that provides extensions to [PowerModels.jl](https://github.com/lanl-ansi/PowerModels.jl) (abbr.
 PMs) for power system simulation, to evaluate the risks and mitigate the potential effects of Geomagnetic Disturbances (GMDs) and E3 High-altitude Electromagnetic Pulse (E3~HEMP) events on the power grid.

-PMsGMD solves for quasi-dc line flow and ac power flow problems in a network subjected to Geomagnetically Induced Currents (GICs), and provides mitigation strategies by treating the transformer overheating problem as an optimal transmission switching formulation.
+PMsGMD solves for quasi-dc line flow and ac power flow on a network subjected to Geomagnetically Induced Currents (GICs).
+It solves for mitigation strategies by treating the transformer overheating problem as an optimal transmission switching problem.
-Due to its open-source nature, it is easy to study, verify and customize its operation to best fit the application environment.
-Due to its speed and reliability, it is suitable to be a key component of frameworks that real-time monitor GMD manifestations and predict GICs on the power grid, that assess risk and enhance reliability by providing aid to system-operators and suggesting modifications in the network configuration.
+Since it is open-source, it is easy to study, verify and customize its operation to best fit an application environment.
+Due to its speed and reliability, it is suitable to be a key component of frameworks that monitor GMD manifestations in real-time, that predict GICs on the power grid, that assess risk, that enhance reliability by providing aid to system-operators, and that recommend modifications in the network configuration.
 Thus, PMsGMD is equally useful for research and industry application.